-- Go to Security tab and select Security Servers only. - Go to Depth tab and select All items recursively. - 4.
-Click the Tasks button at the upper side of the table and choose Update Security Server. - You will have to confirm your action.
+- Go to Security tab and select Security Servers only. - Go to Depth tab and select All items recursively.

+5. You will have to confirm your action.
 Click Yes to create the task.

 You can view and manage the task on the Network > Tasks page.
 For more information, refer to "Viewing and Managing Tasks" (p.
-190). - Important
+191).

-It is recommended to use this method to update the Security Server for NSX, otherwise you will lose the quarantine saved on the appliance.
+It is recommended to use this method to update the Security Server for NSX, otherwise you will lose the guarantine saved on the appliance.